 Air source heat pumps are also backed by the government renewable heating incentive of up to £11,500, which combined with your energy bill savings, makes this an attractive option.

 An air source heat pump transfers the warmth from the outside air, to a heating system inside the property.

 The heating system works under the principle of vapour compression refrigeration, resembling the way a household fridge works, only in reverse.

-Using an air source heat pump as part of a domestic heating solution gives the opportunity to absorb heat from the outside air and release it inside, either as hot air, hot water-filled radiators, underfloor heating and/or domestic hot water supply.
+Using an air source heat pump as part of a domestic heating solution gives the opportunity to absorb heat from the outside air and transfer it inside into hot water-filled radiators, underfloor heating and a domestic hot water supply.